cybertraining-dsc/su21-reu-361/tutorials/github/git.md

 {{% youtube HCotEx_xCfA %}}

 To verify whether you have Git, you can press `Win + R` on your desktop, type `cmd`, and press `Enter`.
-Then type `git clone` and press enter.
+Then type `git clone` and press `Enter`.
 If you do not have Git installed, it will say `'git' is not recognized as an internal or external command...`

 As long as Git does not change up their website and hyperlinks, you should be able to download Git from here and skip to step 2: https://git-scm.com/downloads